13 Soccer Coaching Lessons From Pep Guardiola

-Famed for the possession-based soccer and off the ball pressing for which his teams are known, his Barcelona team of 2008 – 2012 is widely regarded to have been one of the best teams in history.
+Famed for the possession-based soccer and off-the-ball pressing his teams are known for, his Barcelona team of 2008 – 2012 is widely regarded to have been one of the best teams in history.

 And their impressive haul of 14 trophies in four years testifies to his genius.